 From the day of there inception as a tool for office administration, these programs have been refined, restructured and written over and over again to meet the growing demands.
 Probably, Microsoft’s office has been the winner by and large; but it hasn’t stopped its competitors from coming up with programs that are equal and in some cases superior in functionality.
 Here we will discuss the four main players in the market by mentioning their top features and the ways in which one is more suitable than the others.

-Weighing up the functionality and the shortcomings, Microsoft’s office is clearly best suited for offices, commercial enterprises and schools that require high-level functionality and want to seamlessly manage their works across mobiles, PCs and tablets.
+Weighing up the functionality and the shortcomings, Microsoft 365 is clearly best suited for offices, small businesses, commercial enterprises and schools that require high-level functionality and want to seamlessly manage their works across a computer or mobile device.

 iWork is Apple’s answer to Microsoft’s office.
 It is an Apple proprietary product that is built to run only in MAC operating system. iWork boasts of providing an intuitive user interface that is as simple as it can get.
 The easier menu and formatting options are a boon for people who have just started to learn about these programs.
 Pages is a much cleaner and simpler Word Processor program that has all the layouts and formatting options required to create and maintain documents.
 The MS Excel equivalent of iWork is Numbers which has similar functionality to Excel put together with complete control over the fonts and design used.
 Keynote is the presentation program of iWork that possesses rich designs, better animations and audio-video integration.
 The biggest advantage of them all is it is free for people owning a MAC device.

 The main problem while operating in iWork is the lack of compatibility of the file types.
 It is difficult to open or save an Office document in iWorks without importing or exporting certain functions.
 Unfortunately, this is as difficult as it sounds.
 There is this danger of a few components of the original documents disappearing during this transition.
 Because iWork has a smaller ecosystem as compared to Office, this might be a big problem in the longer run.